VECTION TECHNOLOGIES AND EXPERT.AI TEAM UP TO DIGITIZE TECHNICAL MANUALS WITH AI

-PERTH, Australia , March 27, 2023 /PRNewswire/ -- Vection Technologies (ASX:VR1, OTC:VCTNY), the INTEGRATEDXR® company, and expert.ai (EXAI:IM), a leading company in artificial intelligence (AI) for language understanding and language operations, announce today a partnership to create an AI-powered solution for digitalizing technical manuals.
+PERTH, Australia, March 28, 2023 /PRNewswire/ -- Vection Technologies (ASX:VR1, OTC:VCTNY), the INTEGRATEDXR® company, and expert.ai (EXAI:IM), a leading company in artificial intelligence (AI) for language understanding and language operations, announce today a partnership to create an AI-powered solution for digitalizing technical manuals.
 This revolutionary solution is aimed at making technical manuals more accessible and easier to understand by using a combination of extended reality (XR) and AI technologies to deliver an immersive experience.

 The two companies have already commenced working together on tenders and government grants to fund the development of this solution.
 One of the unique features of this solution will be the use of avatars for human-to-machine interaction.
 These avatars can provide users with step-by-step instructions and guide them through the troubleshooting process.
 Users can interact with avatars using natural language and receive accurate responses to their queries.
 The advanced natural language processing (NLP) and deep learning algorithms enable the avatars to understand natural language and provide accurate responses.